squidyp-zz/CIS311-Database_Management/CIS311-Writing_Assignment_1.md

 Question: Write a paper of 800 – 1,000 words in APA format about The Information Age.
 Be sure to include the following in your assignment:

-- Discuss why it is important to stay relevant in the information age.
 - Explain a DBMS and how it helps us to stay current in the information age.
 - Demonstrate the difference between data and information.
 - Explore anomalies (what they are, how to avoid them, and potential impacts.)